 sudo apt install thunderbird

 Thunderbird snap app is also available.
-If your distributions’ repository has the older version of Thunderbird, then use snap version.
+If your distributions’ repository has the older version of Thunderbird, then use the snap version.

 sudo snap install thunderbird